grodansparadis/vscp-doc-spec/class2.protocol.md

 VSCP2_TYPE_PROTOCOL_WRITE_REGISTER
 ```
  Write a Level II register to the 32.bit register space

+ Care should be taken not to write to much data at the same time as there may be nodes
+ that can't handle a full 512 byte frame.
+Better to seperate srite requests in bunches
+ of 100 bytes or so.

+ Also be aware that a node may send several read/write response events to fullfil a write request.

  | Byte       | Description                                      |
  | ----       | -----------                                      |